markharrison/doc-mcp/docs/04-mcp-demo.md

 ## Display MCP Tools

-ach server will have a grey status line displayed in the mcp.json file.
+Each server will have a grey status line displayed in the mcp.json file.
 Ensure that each server shows a status of "Running" and that there are no errors present.

 ![](images/demo1.png)